Moro Canyon

 Moro Canyon is a canyon and seasonal stream near Laguna Beach, Orange County, California in the Crystal Cove State Park.
 Moro Canyon Creek originates at the summit of the San Joaquin Hills and flows southwest, under Pacific Coast Highway to empty into the Pacific Ocean at Moro Beach.

 The 3.4 mi long Moro Canyon Trail traverses the whole length of the canyon.
 The Moro Ridge Trail, along the South Rim, provides access to the Upper Moro and Lower Moro Campgrounds.

 One of the first developments in Crystal Cove State Park was Tyron's Camp, opened in 1927 along the PCH at Moro Canyon.

+Moro Canyon marks the boundary between the Santa Ana water resource basin and the Laguna–San Diego Coastal water resource basin, two of the 2,200 water resource basins of the U.S. hydrologic unit system.